Get a property report and suburb profile for any property in Dee Why

 Dee Why demographics

-Dee Why, located on Sydney's Northern Beaches, is a vibrant suburb known for its stunning coastline and relaxed beachside lifestyle.
-With a population of 23,354, it offers a blend of urban convenience and natural beauty, making it a popular choice for families, professionals, and retirees alike.
+Dee Why, located on Sydney's Northern Beaches, is a vibrant suburb known for its stunning coastal views and relaxed beachside lifestyle.
+With a population of 23,354, Dee Why offers a blend of urban convenience and natural beauty, making it a popular choice for families, professionals, and retirees alike.
 The median age of 36 reflects a balanced demographic, with many residents enjoying the suburb's family-friendly environment and proximity to the beach.

-The suburb's housing market is diverse, with nearly half of the properties being rented, highlighting its appeal to those seeking flexible living arrangements.
-This is complemented by a significant proportion of homes owned outright (21.5%) and with a mortgage (30.0%), indicating a stable community with a mix of long-term residents and new homeowners.
-Dee Why's family-oriented atmosphere is evident, with 39.0% of households being couple families with children and 44.1% being couple families without children, showcasing its broad appeal to different family structures.
+The suburb's housing market is diverse, with 48.5% of properties being rented, appealing to those seeking flexibility and a coastal lifestyle.
+Meanwhile, 21.5% of homes are owned outright, and 30% are owned with a mortgage, indicating a stable community with a mix of long-term residents and new homeowners.
+Dee Why's family-oriented atmosphere is evident, with 39% of households being couple families with children and 44.1% being couple families without children, highlighting its appeal to both young families and couples.

 Dee Why infrastructure, key developments and investment opportunities